Build-Week-Minimalist-HomePage/Marketing-Page/README.md

 ## Project title
-An alternative to your home page, Minimalist aims to make a simple, easy to naviage user interface for internet searches, local weather and other common information you may subscribe to.
+Minimalist Home Page

 ## Motivation
-To make a replacement home page for your browser that has a more modern, simple asthetic.
+An alternative to your home page, Minimalist aims to make a simple, easy to naviage user interface for internet searches, local weather and other common information you may subscribe to.

 ## Code style
 Formatted using Prettier and Beautify